The problem is YOU

 The realm of mind is littered with paradox and trap doors and halls of mirrors.
 The irony is it can all be so simple but it’s just too damn tempting to question this simplicity; to insist that complications are necessary.

 If it’s possible to complicate things can you really resist poking the hornets’ nest when you know not the consequences of doing so, nor truly desire living without a swarm of stingers parading in your head?

 You find yourself frustrated and angry because of your unfulfilled desire to stop desiring.
-Even as you read these words you will begin to desire to stop desiring the end of desire, and if you really see this you will understand the mess you’ve been creating for yourself; that this endless loop is inescapable.
+Even as you read these very words you will begin desiring to stop desiring the end of desire, and if you really see this you will understand the mess you’ve been creating for yourself; that this endless loop is inescapable.

 All you can do is live within it and learn by becoming intimate with these patterns; as soon as you see the desire to escape this loop you’ll know you’re doing it again.
 This is the crux of everything.
 This is the problem that rears its ugly head, again and again.